sheetalreddy25/my-bio-hub/README.md

 # 🧬 My Bio Hub – A Collection of Bioinformatics Projects

 Welcome to **My Bio Hub**, a personal repository showcasing projects I've built while learning and applying core techniques in bioinformatics.
-It spans accessing biological databases using Python, and exploring RNA-Seq workflows using Linux and R.

 ## 🔬 What's Inside?